 Current employer language

 RoleMath's public ATS sample is current employer language, not representative market demand.
-In the 2026-06-20 SOC Analyst panel, RoleMath matched 77 heuristic postings, including 20 title/public-ready postings.
+In the 2026-06-20 SOC Analyst panel, RoleMath matched a sample of 77 public postings (20 with a matching title).
 Common sampled language included Cybersecurity, SIEM, Incident response, EDR, and threat intelligence.
 Certification mentions included CySA+, Security+, and CCNA.

 | Sampled language | How to use it |